BlueAndi/RadonUlzer/README.md

 A robot as fast as the famous pod racer driven by Anakin Skywalker with the powerful engines from Radon Ulzer. :-)

 Several kind of exclusive applications are available:
-* Convoy leader - A line follower, providing information to the [DroidControlShip](https://github.com/BlueAndi/DroidControlShip) in a convoy leader role.
+* Convoy Leader - A line follower, providing information to the [DroidControlShip](https://github.com/BlueAndi/DroidControlShip) in a convoy leader role.
-* Line follower - Just a line follower, using a PID controller.
+* Line Follower - Just a line follower, using a PID controller.
 * Remote Control - The robot is remote controlled by e.g. the [DroidControlShip](https://github.com/BlueAndi/DroidControlShip) in a convoy follower role.
+* Sensor Fusion - The robot provides odometry and inertial data to the [DroidControlShip](https://github.com/BlueAndi/DroidControlShip), which calculates the sensor fusion based location information.

 ## Table of content